 Things you should know about being a political reporter

 You should know that a political reporter’s job is to report about politics.
-If you’re going to be a reporter, it would be best if you were interested in politics and knew all the details of what was going on.
+If you’re going to be a reporter, it would be best if you were interested in politics and knew all the details of what was happening.

 One of the things you should understand is that it’s hard to get political stories published.